These fitting instructions should be followed in gallery order and not rushed.

 PAINT THE 'B' PILLARS MATT BLACK:

-Ensure the surface is prepared, any pin-holes or blemishes are removed, before being primed and painted matt black.
+Ensure the surface is prepared and any pin-holes filled in before being primed and painted matt black.
 This is a very simple procedure and can be done with quality aerosol products.
 Ensure the paint is fully dried before fitting the full length header rubber in place over the flange.

 FITTING THE FULL LENGTH HEADER RUBBER: